vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

     }
     ```

-The tool uses Bearer token authentication when communicating with your GoodData.CN installation.
-For more information about how to obtain API tokens, see the [GoodData.CN authentication page](06_cloudnative__authentication.md#api-token-authentication).
+The tool uses Bearer token authentication when communicating with your GoodData.CN installation or your GoodData Cloud instance.
+For more information about how to obtain API tokens, see the [GoodData Cloud and GoodData.CN authentication page](06_cloudnative__authentication.md#api-token-authentication).

 Once you have a valid API token, set it into an exported `TIGER_API_TOKEN` variable: